 Day 3 —Rocky Mountaineer/Jasper National Park

-Get immersed in the pristine beauty of Jasper National Park’s glacier-sculpted landscapes today.
-Travel through the park to Maligne Lake, watching for moose, elk, and caribous along the way.
-Upon arrival, embark on a classic boat cruise and sail across the lake’s turquoise waters, framed by the staggering peaks of the Rockies.
-Then soar into the mountains via the Jasper SkyTram, reaching a height of over 7,000 feet above sea level.
-From the lookout point, take in 360-degree views that include six surrounding mountain ranges, glacier-fed lakes and rivers, and the town of Jasper.
-Tonight, we dine in town at a local restaurant.
-(B,L,D)
+Get immersed in the pristine beauty of Jasper National Park's glacier-sculpted landscapes over the next two days.
+Travel through the Park to Maligine Lake, watching for moose, elk and caribou along the way.
+On a scenic boat cruise, skim across the lake's turquoise water taking in a back drop of staggering peaks.
+Enjoy dinner in town or at the lodge on your own.
+The next day, soar into the mountains via the Jasper SkyTram reaching a lookout point over 7,000 feet above sea level.
+Take in the 360 degree views that include six surrounding mountain ranges, glacier-fed lakes, rivers and the town of Jasper.
+Venture out for an optional hike this afternoon before dinner together this evening.

-Transfer to the Calgary airport to catch your flight home.
+Transfer to the Calgary airport to catch your flight onward.
 (B)

 Few people know the Rocky Mountains and North America's national parks better than wildlife biologist Jeremy Schmidt.
 He has worked in and around Yellowstone National Park and the Grand Tetons for more than 30 years, including stints as a park ranger, a naturalist, a photographer, and an author, writing several articles for National Geographic and National Geographic Traveler magazines.
 He has also written several books for National Geographic, including titles on Yellowstone, the Grand Tetons, the Grand Canyon, Yosemite, and the Northern Rockies.
 His knowledge and passion for Western Canada's national parks and rugged landscapes will enrich your experience.